JenniNiku/gllvm/README.md

 # gllvm

-`gllvm` is an R package for fitting generalized linear latent variable models for multivariate abundance data.
+`gllvm` is an R package for analysing multivariate ecological data with Generalized Linear Latent Variable Models (GLLVM).